AncientPatata/Greedguler/README.md

 - Implement the greedy algorithm
 - Load the data into the program (passed in as commandline arguments alongside the number of machines)

+#### Before next week's presentation:

 - Look into parallelization
+- Try to formalize the problem for our specific algorithm